matteo-cagiada/AF2chi_localcolabfold/README.md

   --n-struct-ensemble N_STRUCT_ENSEMBLE
                         number of structures to generate in the af2chi ensemble (default: 100)
 ```
-The different options allow you to implement the AF2χ pipeline either partially or fully.
+The different options allow you to run the AF2χ pipeline either partially or fully.
 You can also adjust several parameters, including the number of output structures in the final ensemble.

 ⚠️ **Note:** AF2χ has been tested exclusively on monomeric systems.
 However, it can also be applied to selected complexes.
 To run AF2χ on complexes, refer to the ColabFold documentation for instructions on how to input complex structures into the inference pipeline.